RPI-ITWS/ITWS4500-S23-weis2/lab1/README.md

 GitHub - HackerNews/API: Documentation and Samples for the Official HN API

-In the API: title, by, url (possibly), and Type

 Pull articles using a random index from the array

 APIs: